NaokiHori/SimpleVOFSolver/docs/source/numerical_method/index.rst

 In particular, I need to explicitly describe :math:`H` so that I can integrate it numerically.
 To do so, here I adopt the THINC scheme.

-I feel like explaining the numerics with their implementations would be easy to follow.
+I think it is easy to follow if I explain the numerics and their implementations at the same time.
 Please find the following stuffs for details.

 .. toctree::